basifat/simplecontent/00-who-we-are.md

 3. Readers read and get motivation or a morale boost from stories of people in similar situations who have improved their coding knowledge or increased their pay.
 4. Readers learn from featured interviews with people who have already walked the path of their current journey.
 5. Readers can access code repositories, snippets, resources, tools, and tricks to transition their knowledge.
-6. Readers learn new concepts, tips, and tricks every week from the comfort of their email inboxes.
+6. Readers learn new concepts, tips, and tricks every week from the comfort of their email inboxes through our newsletter.